chrisllontop/mcp-toolkit/README.md

 > **Note**: The command path may vary depending on your installation location.
 On macOS, this is typically `/Applications/MCP Toolkit/mcp-stdio`.

 Once configured, open MCP Toolkit and start managing your servers.

+## Security

+MCP Toolkit uses **OS-native keychain** storage for encryption keys:

+- **macOS**: Stored in macOS Keychain
+- **Windows**: Stored in Windows Credential Manager
+- **Linux**: Stored in Secret Service (gnome-keyring/KWallet)

+This provides better security than file-based storage, as your encryption keys are protected by your OS's security mechanisms and can optionally require biometric authentication.

+**Note**: MCP Toolkit requires keychain access to function.
+On first launch, you may be prompted to grant access to the keychain.

+---

 ## Development